Skip to Content

 Hi guys, my name is Saroj Kunatanad.
 My friends call me “Ark”.
 I am 33 years old, born and raised in Bangkok.
 I grew up in Bobea, which is in the old town area of Bangkok, near Chinatown and the infamous Khao San Road.

-I am a freelance video director, photographer and also a recent Mr Gay Thailand participant.
-I also love traveling and try to make as many trips when I can, which ties in nicely with my photography.
+I am a freelance video director, photographer, and also a recent Mr Gay Thailand participant.
+I also love traveling and try to make as many trips as I can, which ties in nicely with my photography.

 Saroj gay boy in Bangkok interview about gay life in Thailand